kalilovers/sonchain/README.md

 - **✅ Automatic temporary DNS configuration during installation, in case of issues with the server's current DNS settings.**
 - **✅ Automatic resolution of APT tool issues on the server during installation.**
 - **✅ Automatic removal of installed items in case of installation errors or if canceled by the user.**
-- **✅ When manually editing configuration files, especially the TOR config file, a backup is taken first and then, before saving, a general review of the config content is performed by the script to ensure its correctness, which can be reverted if necessary.**
+- **✅ When manually editing configuration files, especially the TOR And Psiphon config file, a backup is taken first and then, before saving, a general review of the config content is performed by the script to ensure its correctness, which can be reverted if necessary.**
 - **✅ All DNS changes or creation of Iptables rules by DNSSon and PROXYSON are performed as properly as possible and revert to normal at the end, temporarily and without removing file locks or sublinks or interfering with Iptables rules.**
 - **✅ In the design and coding, the script has been developed to handle various conditions, increase operational speed, and certain aspects that require further enhancement will be implemented gradually.**